AndrewPBartson/EventBright/StepsToCreateProject.md

   - dbo.Catalog
   - dbo.Brands
   - dbo.Types
-- Right click on dbo. file --> View Data
+- Right-click one of dbo. files --> View Data
   - Takes awhile to load
   - Then you can see table structure and data